eagle840/killercoda-labs/prometheus/intro.md

-This lab is for a Basic Prometheus setup.
+This lab is for a Basic Prometheus/grafana setup.

 https://prometheus.io/docs/introduction/comparison/